xemul/cylang/README.md

 Loops are `~(` and `~+`.
 The former one evaluates a list and a command block then passes control to the block for each element from the list.
 To access the element into the block use the cursor.
 The latter one grabs next token and a evaluates a command block one.
-The block is then executed while the evaluation of the 1st token given not-empty value.
+The block is then executed until the evaluation of the 1st token gives a NOVALUE.

 ### Printing